karsujo/pixtract/README.md

 npm run build
 ```

-### Folder Structure :
+## Folder Structure

 All the .py files in the /lambda folder under src are the code for the lambda functions that Ire used to communicate with various AWS services.
 The tests folder has the postman test collecton for all the API endpoints.

+***

-This was developed as a part of the CS542 Cloud Computing Course.
+This was developed as a part of the CS552 Cloud Computing Course.
 A full, detailed report of the project can be found here.
 [Report.pdf](Report.pdf)

-All of the URLs point to AWS services under my specific cloud so I have.